 Overall, these studies were very dense with respect to how many analytical methods were employed, but it allowed each to tell an interesting story of phenotype-genotype association.
 One particularly salient distinction between the study design of BO and that of NA and BA is that the latter two studies begin with a particular, well-studied locus in mind.
 The foundational knowledge that model organisms provide can be cost effective and can open up different methods that require a more targeted genomic approach.
 For example, it allowed NA to constrain the region for which they purchased tiled microarray probes, and it allowed BA to focus their high-coverage sequencing effort on the Agouti gene.
 In a sense, knowing a priori which gene or genomic region to target based on community-wide study of particular model organisms and specific phenotypic traits depends on another salient feature: whether or not the trait of interest is polygenic.
 In BO's case, there was no particular region known ahead of time because beak length, the actual phenotype under selection, is governed by a widely dispersed set of alleles.
 It may be the case that the massive genomic resources available for Parus major enabled the study of such a polygenic feature in the first place.
 So far I’ve found enjoyed the pairing of model and non-model systems for each theme – it gives us a perspective of what is more or less possible with the creatures we study.
+This last part is excellent, just spend a lot less time summarizing each study and more time contrasting them.

 References: